hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 ### Install the prerequisite python libraries ### {#python}

-On the server where you extracted the `ovsvapp.tgz` file, install the pyvmomi [pyvmomi package](https://pypi.python.org/pypi/pyvmomi).
+On the server where you extracted the `ovsvapp_1.0.1.tgz` file, install the pyvmomi [pyvmomi package](https://pypi.python.org/pypi/pyvmomi).

 pyVmomi is the Python SDK for the VMware vSphere API that allows you to manage ESX, ESXi, and vCenter.

 ### Modify and execute the installer {#modify}

-On the server where you extracted the `ovsvapp.tgz` file, locate the `ovs_vapp.ini` file.
+On the server where you extracted the `ovsvapp_1.0.1.tgz` file, locate the `ovs_vapp.ini` file.

 1. Modify the `ovs_vapp.ini` file by adding settings for cloning and configuring OVSvApp VMs: